Priyansh121096/dotfiles/README.md

-# my-configs
+# dotfiles
-This repo houses the various configurations I use in my dev environments.
+This repo houses various configs I use in my local environments.